RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng3yzri/

-A fundmental inability to grasp what conservative and Republicans stand for.
+A fundamental inability to grasp what conservative and Republicans stand for.
 Telling other people to adopt Allah / Jesus / fiction storytelling.
-They have gaken over USA government to promote their favorite fiction stories as leadership.
-Reddit community is very ignorant and blind to waht is happening in front of them.
+They have taken over USA government to promote their favorite fiction stories as leadership.
+Reddit community is very ignorant and blind to what is happening in front of them.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng40ld4/